kahnvex/slugnet/docs-src/index.rst

 The goal of this library is to mathematically document all relevant components of a working neural networks library.
-This includes models, layers, optimizers, loss functions, forward propogation, backward propogation, and more.
+This includes models, layers, optimizers, activation functions, loss functions, forward propogation, backward propogation, and more.

 Before looking at any code, the following diagram will introduce the notation styles this library will follow.
 In general, a neural network tries to